2021 Preservation & Improvement Project for Grace Emmanuel School

 I want to say YES!

-We are currently fundraising toward Goal #3: Water System.
-Ready to say YES! to clean water?
+We are currently fundraising toward Goal #4: Library.
+Ready to say YES! to literacy?
 Make a tax-deductible gift today.

 Prefer to mail in a check?
 Make your check payable to Jesus in Haiti Ministries and include a note to apply your gift to the GES Capital Campaign.
 Mail to: Jesus in Haiti Ministries, 6066 E State Blvd, Fort Wayne, IN 46815